 Please watch this fantastic video of a very talented special education teacher connecting with any child he meets.

 If you didn’t “get” the early FEDCs before, I hope you will get it after watching this video.
 He demonstrates them in such a straight forward way, without even mentioning DIR/Floortime®.
 But he is describing the essence of what we do in Floortime.
 Note how he creates a safe, warm relationship with each child by following the child’s interest and connecting with the child based on this interest.

 Note how he gets the back-and-forth interaction going because he appeals to the child’s interests.
 Also, notice how he ups the challenge with the first boy as he moves from calling out shapes to asking questions, and gets a good rhythm going!
 Then notice how he adapts to the next child’s level of communication, non-verbal, and gets the circles of communication going.

 I couldn’t have said it better myself: “If I remain flexible, I can form a bond with anyone.”

 Thank you to ADAPT Manitoba for this information!

 : : : : : : :

-This week we now move into the fifth developmental capacity, once we have solidified the first four capacities with our child.
+This week we now move into the fifth developmental capacity, once see evidence of the first four capacities with our child.
 Children will tend to have islands of higher capacities while still having “holes” in the lower capacities.
 We always want to work on solidifying the earlier capacities as much as we can before working on the higher capacities.
 But when we have the opportunity, and things are “cooking”, here are some tips for working at this higher-level capacity.

 Do you have an example of how any of these strategies have worked for you or do you have other strategies?
 If so, please share them with us below in the Comments section.
 Also, if you found this helpful, please share this post by clicking on the Facebook or Twitter buttons below.